dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 {
   "name": "Angola",
   "id": "AGO",
-  "hydroelectric": "53.2",
+  "hydroelectric": 53.2,
-  "nuclear": "",
+  "nuclear": NaN,
-  "oilgascoal": "46.8",
+  "oilgascoal": 46.8,
-  "renewable": "0.0"
+  "renewable": 0.0
 }
 ```

-If `state.selectedIndicator` is `'oilgascoal'`, we evaluate `d['oilgascoal']` which'll return `46.8`.
+If `state.selectedIndicator` is `'oilgascoal'`, we evaluate `d['oilgascoal']` which returns `46.8`.
 This value gets assigned to `value`.
-If the value is `NaN` we return zero, which results in the items with no data appearing at the end of the sorted array.
+If `value` is `NaN` we return zero, which results in the items with no data appearing at the end of the sorted array.

 To summarise, `getSortedData` returns a sorted copy of `data`.
 If 'Country' is selected in the menu, the data is sorted alphabetically.
 Otherwise it's sorted by the selected indicator, in descending order.
 Countries with missing data are placed at the end of the sorted array.